jfasch/jfasch-home/trainings/log/detail/2020-10-19/index.rst

 Agenda
 ------

-This is a preliminary list of basic topics.
-The audience is rather homogeneous, and the agenda is rather open to special questions.
+This is a preliminary list of *very basic* topics.
+The *advanced* part of the training is under discussion.
+Please send feedback/suggestions to training@faschingbauer.co.at.

 * Variables and Types